mysociety/fixmystreet/customising/fms_and_mapit.md

 which covers all the UK council types (for example, `DIS` is district council, `CTY` is county council).
-If you're using global mapit, the area types look like may look something like `[ 'O05', 'O06' ]`.
+If you're using global mapit, the area types look something like `[ 'O05', 'O06' ]`.
 (Note those contain capital letter O followed by digits).
 To determine what types you need, look for the codes marked "Administrative Boundary Levels" that MapIt returns -- for example, here's [global MapIt's data for Zurich](http://global.mapit.mysociety.org/point/4326/8.55,47.366667.html).

 ### Whitelisting specific areas

 It's quite common for people setting up localised FixMyStreet to know exactly which areas they are interested in.
-If this applies to you, you can specify a `MAPIT_ID_WHITELIST` which explicitly lists the *only* those area IDs (returned by global MapIt) that your installation will use.
+If this applies to you, you can specify a `MAPIT_ID_WHITELIST` which explicitly lists *only* those area IDs (returned by global MapIt) that your installation will use.
 For example,

     MAPIT_ID_WHITELIST: [ 240838, 246176, 246733 ]